Sofar Solar Inverters: An Independent Review by Solar Choice

 So, is Sofar a good solar inverter brand?

 Currently Sofar Solar have limited experience in the Australia market.
 The inverter brand is reportedly in the top 3 of inverter brands used in India and the top 5 in China, so the company is not as small as its Australian market penetration would initially suggest.
-Given their hope to grow market share in Australia, their products are priced towards the bottom of the market, so could offer an option for buyers on a tight budget.
+Given their hope to grow market share in Australia, their products are priced at a discount to bigger brands.

 As they don’t have the proven track record in Australia as many of the other inverter brands, in our opinion it would be a riskier choice in terms of reliability.
 While they have received the required approval from the Clean Energy Council, Sofar’s products do not have any notable awards or third-party proof of their quality or reliability.